kolotyluk/kolotyluk.github.io/opinions/DDD Philosophy.md

 <div style="padding: 16pt;font-size: 16pt;font-family: 'Times New Roman', serif;">
-What I hope to convince you of is that there is solid philosophical support for DDD, and that cultures that adopt it successfully, will be better science-based engineering cultures.
+What I hope to convince you of is that there is solid philosophical support for DDD, and that engineers who adopt it successfully, will be better science-based engineering cultures.
 </div>

 - [Domain Driven Design and Philosophy](#domain-driven-design-and-philosophy)